 Japavathi river camp – On the bank of Japavathi river

 Bagmane heritage – British bungalow

-After a long day at this heritage site of Belur math, rest in a cozy, tidy home-stays with some bonfire in the evening and a glass of classic home made wine.
+After a long day at this heritage site of Belur math, rest in a cosy, tidy home-stays with some bonfire in the evening and a glass of classic homemade wine.
 It comprises exotic Indian flavours like figs, beetle-nut leaves and rose.
-Savor hot chicken dishes cooked using pepper grown in their own estate.
+Savour hot chicken dishes cooked using pepper grown in their own estate.

-Early next morning is the best time to go for camping on Mullayanagiri hills (which would be few minutes away from any home stay in Chikmagalur ) or Yettina Bhuja.
+Early next morning is the best time to go for camping on Mullayanagiri hills (which would be a few minutes away from any homestay in Chikmagalur ) or Yettina Bhuja.
 The misty hills covered with fog and chirping birds in the morning are good for the senses.

 One can’t stop praising this beautiful site of lush green coffee plantations with red cherry coffee beans all around.

-If you choose to travel from Banglaore or Mysore on the way to Hassan road , around 1.5 hours (200 kms) from Bangalore explored a less discovered place “Shettihalli Church”, a ruined old church covered with 1-5 inch of river water.
+If you choose to travel from Bangalore or Mysore on the way to Hassan road, around 1.5 hours (200 km) from Bangalore explored a less discovered place “Shettihalli Church”, a ruined old church covered with 1-5 inch of river water.
 This beautiful location feels like you are living in a painting.

 On the way from there towards Belur temple, definitely stop at Shravanabelagola.
 This place is sacred to the Jain religion.
-It consists of a huge monolithic structure of Gomateshwara (Jain deity) and is flocked with lot of travelers.
+It consists of a huge monolithic structure of Gomateshwara (Jain deity) and is flocked with a lot of travellers.